promoting the Right Wing tradition of the English speaking world

 “An act for declaring the rights and liberties of the subject and settling the succession of the crown.”

-This Act established the current system of constitutional monarchy for England and Wales, and also for the United Kingdom – ie that the crown and the power of the Executive are constrained by the will of parliament.
+This Act established the current system of constitutional monarchy for England and Wales, and so subsequently for the United Kingdom – ie that the crown and the power of the Executive are constrained by the will of parliament.

 The Act also confirmed and defined certain constitutional guarantees for the rights and liberties of the subject – this a full 100 years before the famous and much vaunted French Declaration des droits de l’homme et du citoyen.

-The abuses cited above have occurred in a climate dominated by the assertion of minority Rights, fostered by the materialistic and humanistic world view of the Socialist Left.
-See the Philosophy Page.
+The two contemporary examples of abuse cited above occurred in a climate dominated by the assertion of minority Rights, fostered by the materialistic and humanistic world view of the Socialist Left.
+[See the Philosophy Page].

 That is contrary to the best of our proven tradition, and contrary to true liberty.
 As Edmund Burke observes in the final pages of his Reflections on the Revolution in France,